 Parma (1999) updated the previous MSL analysis, and reached similar conclusions: that there were small gains in YPR with smaller MSLs, but these were slightly offset by losses in SBPR; she recommended retaining the 32" MSL.
-That and previous analyses only considered the 'core' of the stock, primarily Areas 2B and 3A.
-The discussion of results suggested the conservation benefit of a 'reproductive refuge', created by the use of a MSL for management, a concept that is widely used as justification for MSLs in species from crustaceans to reef fish (e.g., Hilborn and Walters 1992).
+That analysis suggested the conservation benefit of a 'reproductive refuge', created by the use of a MSL for management, a concept that is widely used as justification for MSLs in species from crustaceans to reef fish (e.g., Hilborn and Walters 1992).

 Valero and Hare (2012) used female maturity-at-age, YPR, SBPR, and a migratory model to evaluate the 32" MSL.
 They found that YPR and SBPR would both decrease with greatly reduced size-limits under the assumption that the fishery selectivity would resemble that of the IPHC's fishery-independent setline survey.
-Small reductions (3-12 cm) in the MSL were found to have a slight positive effect on YPR (<=3%), and only modest effects on the sex-ratio of the catch (increasing the proportion of males by <10%), while larger reductions in the MSL were found to produce reduced YPR and SBPR.
+Small reductions (3-12 cm) in the MSL were found to have a slight positive effect on YPR (<=3%), and only modest effects on the sex-ratio of the catch (increasing the proportion male by <10%), while larger reductions in the MSL were found to produce reduced YPR and SBPR.
 The migratory analysis was the first to clearly identify differential effects among the Regulatory Areas.
-Their analysis conserved the Spawning Biomass Per Recruit ratio (SBPRratio), a concept similar to the Spawning Potential Ratio (SPR) on which the IPHC's current harvest policy is based; however, it appears that their calculation of SBPRratio took into consideration long-term average conditions rather than only current size-at-age and selectivity such that the absolute values are not comparable to recent estimates (Stewart and Hicks 2017).
-They further noted that 'precise control' over harvest rates would be more important under younger female age-of-entry into the landed catch (e.g., a MSL is more robust to a range of harvest rates), and focused much of the discussion on the precautionary nature of retaining the MSL, and risks to spawning biomass of eliminating it.
+Their analysis conserved the Spawning Biomass Per Recruit ratio (SBPR{ratio}), and concept similar to the Spawning Potential Ratio (SPR) on which the IPHC's current harvest policy is based; however, it appears that their calculation of SBPR{ratio} took into consideration long-term average conditions rather than only current size-at-age and selectivity such that the absolute values are not comparable to recent estimates (Stewart and Hicks 2017).
+They further noted that 'precise control' over harvest rates would be more important under younger female age-of-entry into the landed catch (the management buffer concern), and focused much of the discussion on the precautionary nature of retaining the MSL, and risks to spawning biomass of eliminating it.